Bilawal says PPP supports Maulana

 The PPP chairman said Prime Minister Imran Khan promised to provide 10 million jobs, but he has made thousands of young people unemployed in one year.
 He said Imran Khan had also promised to construct five million houses, but razed millions of houses to the ground and has not provided a single house.

-“This government is a liar government which has usurped the economic and democratic rights of the people,” he said, adding that this government has made the Parliament redundant and the people are drowning in the tsunami of price-hike and have been pushed in the quagmire of taxes.
+“This government is a liar government which has usurped the economic and democratic rights of the people,” he said, adding that this government has made parliament redundant and the people are drowning in the tsunami of price-hike and have been pushed in the quagmire of taxes.

 “Our third generation is being dragged in Rawalpindi.
 What is so special about Rawalpindi that Shaheed Zulfikar Ali Bhutto was hanged in this city, Shaheed Mohtarma Benazir Bhutto was assassinated in this city and now the cases of PPP leadership are being trialed in the same city,” he said.